decred/dcrwallet/rpc/documentation/api.md

   `ending_block_hash` are set to their default values, no upper block limit is used and transactions through the best block and all unmined transactions are included.

+- `int32 target_transaction_count`: Try to return at most this amount of transactions.
+Both mined and unmined transactions count towards this limit.
+  Note that as transactions are returned on a per-block basis, **more** than this amount of transactions may be returned in total, to prevent transactions from not being seen.
+The caller is responsible for further clipping of the dataset if it has a hard requirement on the number of total transactions it manages.

 **Response:** `stream GetTransactionsResponse`